Uranium (nuclear) Basics

 Nuclear energy is energy in the core of an atom

 In nuclear fission, atoms are split apart, which releases energy.
 All nuclear power plants use nuclear fission, and most nuclear power plants use uranium atoms.
-During nuclear fission, a neutron hits a uranium atom and splits it, releasing a large amount of energy in the form of heat and radiation.
+During nuclear fission, a neutron collides with a uranium atom and splits it, releasing a large amount of energy in the form of heat and radiation.
 More neutrons are also released when a uranium atom splits.
-These neutrons go on to hit other uranium atoms, and the process repeats itself over and over again.
-This is called a nuclear chain reaction.
+These neutrons continue to collide other uranium atoms, and the process repeats itself over and over again.
+This process is called a nuclear chain reaction.
 This reaction is controlled in nuclear power plant reactors to produce a desired amount of heat.

-Nuclear energy can also be released in nuclear fusion, in which atoms are combined or fused together to form a larger atom.
-This is the source of energy in the sun and stars.
-Nuclear fusion is the subject of ongoing research as a source of energy for heat and electricity generation, but it is not yet clear whether or not it will be a commercially viable technology because of the difficulty of controlling a fusion reaction.
+Nuclear energy can also be released in nuclear fusion, where atoms are combined or fused together to form a larger atom.
+Fusion is the source of energy in the sun and stars.
+Nuclear fusion is the subject of ongoing research as a source of energy for heat and electricity generation, but whether or not it will be a commercially viable technology is not yet clear because of the difficulty in controlling a fusion reaction.

 Most U.S. uranium ore is mined in the western United States.
 Once uranium is mined, the U-235 must be extracted and processed before it can be used as a fuel.

 Nuclear Power Plants

 Nuclear power comes from nuclear fission

 Many power plants, including nuclear power plants, heat water to produce electricity.
 These power plants use steam from heated water to spin large turbines that generate electricity.
 Nuclear power plants use heat produced during nuclear fission to heat water.

 In nuclear fission, atoms are split apart to form smaller atoms, releasing energy.
 Fission takes place inside the reactor of a nuclear power plant.
 At the center of the reactor is the core, which contains uranium fuel.